Concierge Sod Care in Palm Beach County

 Mowing: 0.5–1.5″ • Full sun • High wear tolerance

-Controller examples
+Controller setup

-Sample Watering Program (Adjust for Weather)
+Sample Watering Program — Adjust for Weather

 Window Start Times Run Time / Zone Notes

-Days 4–7 7am • 12pm • 5pm 6–8 min • 10–12 min Back off if surface stays glossy/wet between cycles.
+Days 4–7 7am • 12pm • 5pm 8–10 min • 12–15 min Pull back if the surface stays glossy or wet between cycles — overwatering is just as damaging as under.

-Weeks 3–4 7am (every day → EOD) 10–12 min • 14–16 min Shift to deeper/less frequent; use rain skip if controller supports it.
+Weeks 3–4 7am (every day → every other day) 25–30 min (spray) • 40–50 min (rotor) Deep and infrequent; skip after ½”+ of rainfall.
+Use rain skip if the controller supports it.

-Keep the tops right
+Get the heights right

 Mowing Heights & Frequency